agrembo/vault/README.md

 # Vault HA

-Terraform script to deploy vault HA cluster with consul as backend on AWS EC2 environment as per below architecture.
+Terraform script to deploy vault HA cluster with consul as backend on AWS EC2 environment.

 ## Installation